Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 | projectName       | Name of the Cognigy.AI project                                             | String | Project 1                        |
 | snapshotId        | ID of the snapshot                                                         | String | 5e33b160e6236da3aa54221461a53f04 |
 | snapshotName      | Name of the snapshot                                                       | String | Bot Release 2.2                  |

+!!! note "Building Visualizations with Steps Records"
+    The following support article explains how these records can be manipulated in BI software to build insightful session path analytics: [Step Monitoring with OData](https://support.cognigy.com/hc/en-us/articles/360021089180-Step-Monitoring-with-OData)

 ### ExecutedSteps